serialphotog/hackeradam.com/content/post/new-site-stack.md

     ./firebase deploy --project=$PROJECT_ID --only=hosting
 ```

-The first job simply fetches the repository that contains the hugo theme.
-Next, we download hugo and run the build on the site.
+The first job simply downloads hugo and run the build on the site.
 Finally, the site is deployed to Firebase.

 I can't overstate how much I love this setup!